Dovie Thurman: Notability

 Thurman was highly respected in her community, working as an activist for many social issues, she acknowledges one of her greatest gains as the Welfare, "Know Your Rights" campaign in which she traveled to educate people in different communities about the importance of staying informed on the happenings of the system, and how to advocate for yourself within the system.
 After spending the majority of her life working for civil rights not only in Chicago but also in Alabama and Washington D.C., Thurman decided to document her story of activism in an oral history produced by her old friend Studs Terkel.
 The interview was featured in a series of oral projects featuring community organizers.
 Thurman's interview finally shed the emotions and tribulations faced by women like Dovie who humbly fought for years without formal recognition for her work.

 Death

-Thurman's documentary was produced only a month before her passing.
+Thurman's documentary was produced only a month before her death.
 Reporting on the announcement the Chicago Tribunes Mary Schmich wrote, "Thurman gave her own heart away, marching and protesting and speechifying on behalf of poor people, never mind that for years the doctors told her to sit still, lie down, stay quiet.
 Some politicians would have been happier if she'd obeyed."

 On April 7, 1997, Dovie Thurman died at the age of 51 from heart failure in Chicago, Illinois.
 Thurman was survived by her three children, James, Kim, and Lynn.